 Some positions give you more control of the situation.
 This can be a good idea, especially with a new customer or a large penis.
 One position that gives you better control is if you “ride” the customer.
 Which positions are comfortable also depend on the shape of the penis.
 Find what works for you.

 You decide the tempo, even if someone has paid you for sex.
 If you want to stop having sex, do so.
 You always have the right to stop.
 Just give the money back and leave.

-If you are doing the penetrating, it’s important to have the right condom size.
-You can read more about different sizes of condoms under “Facts”.
+If you are the topping, it’s important to have the right condom size.
+You can read more about different sizes of condoms here.

 There is only one way to have safer anal sex – use a condom from the beginning to the end of the sex act.
 Make sure to always bring condoms and lubricant, so you don’t have to depend on the customer for that.
 If you will be penetrating, you just need to bring the condom type you prefer.
 If you will be penetrated, it’s important to bring different types of condoms, depending on how big the customer’s penis is.
 Some people are allergic to latex, so bring a plastic condom too.

 You have to use lubricant that is water-based or silicone-based, because body lotions and other creams with fat in them can make the condom break.
 Single use packets of lubricant are hygienic, and you can order those for free from email@example.com.
 When you are ordering, buy some condoms in different sizes too.
 We can only send condoms and lube to addresses in Sweden.
 We are currently unable to prescribe PrEP, please contact us for a referral to the nearest clinic in your region.

 If you are going to suck a penis, choose a position where you can control the situation, where you choose the tempo and how deep you take the penis.
 If you choose to suck without a condom, choose a position where you can easily avoid getting the sperm in your mouth.
 Having this control also gives you freedom to move, if you need to get away from the situation quickly.